Differentially-Private Multi-Tier Federated Learning: Experimental Evaluation

-Our first experiment examines the performance of {\tt DP-HFL} compared with baselines.
-We utilize the conventional hierarchical {\tt FedAvg} algorithm~\cite{liu2020client}, which offers no explicit privacy protection, as our upper bound on achievable accuracy.
-We implement {\tt HFL-DP}~\cite{Shi2021HDP}, which employs LDP within the hierarchical structure, for competitive analysis. {\tt DP-HFL}, hierarchical {\tt FedAvg} ({\tt HFL (w/o DP)}) and {\tt HFL-DP} all employ a local model training interval of $\tau_k = 20$ and conduct local aggregations after every five local SGD iterations.
+Our first experiments examine the performance of {\tt M$^2$FDP} compared with baselines.
+We utilize the conventional hierarchical {\tt FedAvg} algorithm~\cite{liu2020client}, which offers no explicit privacy protection, as our upper bound on achievable accuracy (labeled {\tt HFL (w/o DP)}).
+We also implement {\tt HFL-DP}~\cite{Shi2021HDP}, which employs LDP within HFL, for competitive analysis.
+Further, we consider {\tt PEDPFL}~\cite{Shen2022imp}, for which we assume the edge devices all form a single subnet and apply LDP.

-Fig.~\ref{fig:mnist_poc_1_all} demonstrates the results.
-We see {\tt DP-HFL} obtains performance enhancements over {\tt HFL-DP} by exploiting secure edge servers in the hierarchical architecture's middle-layer.
-This improvement is observed both in terms of superior testing accuracy and decreased accuracy perturbation as the probability ($p_c$) of a subnet being linked to a secure edge server escalates.
-Specifically, when $p_c = 0.5$, {\tt DP-HFL} achieves an accuracy gain at $k = 200$ of $12\%$ and $6\%$ for CIFAR-10 and F-MNIST, respectively, and displays reduced volatility in the accuracy curve compared to {\tt HFL-DP}.
-When all subnets are linked to a secure edge server ($p_c=1$), the improvement almost doubles.
-Notably, compared to the upper bound benchmark, {\tt DP-HFL} with $p_c=1$ achieves an accuracy within $8\%$ and $3\%$ of the benchmark for CIFAR-10 and F-MNIST, respectively.
-The exploitation of secure edge servers into the middle-layer of the hierarchy significantly mitigates the amount of supplementary noise required to maintain an equivalent privacy level, thereby culminating in an improved model performance.
+Fig.~\ref{fig:mnist_poc_1_all} demonstrates results comparing {\tt M$^2$FDP} without control to baselines.
+Each algorithm employs a local training interval of $K^t = 20$ and conduct local aggregations after every five local SGD iterations.
+We see {\tt M$^2$FDP} obtains performance enhancements over {\tt HFL-DP} by exploiting secure edge servers in the hierarchical architecture's middle-layer.
+This improvement is observed both in terms of superior accuracy and decreased accuracy perturbation as the ratio of secure edge server ($p_1$) increases.
+Notably, compared to the upper bound benchmark, {\tt M$^2$FDP} with $p_1=1$ achieves an accuracy within $8\%$ and $3\%$ of the benchmark for CIFAR-10 and F-MNIST, respectively.
+The exploitation of secure edge servers into the middle-layers of the hierarchy significantly mitigates the amount of noise required to maintain an equivalent privacy level.